-• Immediately inform the Designated Senior Person for child protection (Natalie Hill, headteacher) or in their absence the Deputy Designated Senior Person for child protection (Emma Hayes / Elizabeth Smith - assistant headteachers, Frances Murray - before and after school club manager) who will be responsible for following the appropriate procedures.
-In the absence of anyone being available in school, contact the Local Authority
+- Immediately inform the Designated Senior Person for child protection (Natalie Hill) or in their absence the Deputy Designated Senior Person for child protection (Elizabeth Smith, Emma Hayes, Frances Murray) who will be responsible for following the appropriate procedures. - In the absence of anyone being available in school, contact the Local Authority.